dxw/playbook/src/tech/promotion-process.md

 ### Submitting the application

-Email a link to your promotion pack to a member of the HR team, your Head of Discipline and your line manager.
-You need to also transfer ownership of any documents to a member of the HR team so it can go into your file and make sure your Head of Discipline has access to modify sharing settings so they can share it with panelists.
+Email a link to your promotion pack to a member of the People team, your Head of Discipline and your line manager.
+You need to also transfer ownership of any documents to a member of the People team so it can go into your file and make sure your Head of Discipline has access to modify sharing settings so they can share it with panelists.